I like horses. Can I just go to the stable at the Equestrian Center to look at the horses?

 All programs will be available online to browse through and register for.
 Three times a year, our new publication, The Oak Leaf, will be distributed to the community of Plainfield.
 The Oak Leaf has lots of information about what is new with our programs, events, camps, parks, facilities and more.
 Our Summer issue is delivered to homes mid to late April, the Fall/Holiday issue is delivered around the end of July and the Winter/Spring issue is delivered around Thanksgiving.

-There are 3 easy ways to register, Online, Mail In and Drop Off at the Prairie Activity & Recreation Center located at 24550 West Renwick Road
+There are 3 easy ways to register, Online, Mail-In, or Drop Off at the Prairie Activity & Recreation Center located at 24550 West Renwick Road Plainfield, IL 60544.

 Registration can be done on a mobile device.
 You will automatically be routed to a mobile friendly site after entering the registration area of our website.